gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 For example, **Sendy** is a newsletter application without integration with WordPress to send *new publish post notifications* to an email list.
 MailOptin bridges this gap and delivers your post content immediately they are published.

-Use MailOptin today to deliver new post notification and email digest newsletters to your email list at Mailchimp, Constant Contact, Campaign Monitor, Klaviyo, ActiveCampaign, Infusionsoft, Sendinblue, SendGrid, Mailjet etc.
+Use MailOptin today to deliver new post notification and email digest newsletters to your email list at Mailchimp, Constant Contact, Campaign Monitor, Klaviyo, ActiveCampaign, Infusionsoft, Sendinblue, SendGrid, Mailjet, CleverReach etc.

 = A/B Testing: Take out the guesswork =